2012 Rotherham by-election

-The Rotherham by-election was a by-election for the Parliament of the United Kingdom's House of Commons constituency of Rotherham.
+On 29 November 2012, a by-election was held for the UK House of Commons constituency of Rotherham.
 The by-election was caused by the resignation of its Member of Parliament Denis MacShane after the House of Commons Standards and Privileges Committee found that he had submitted 19 false invoices "plainly intended to deceive" the parliamentary expenses authority, an issue dating back to 2009 and a wider parliamentary expenses scandal in the UK.
 MacShane accepted the office of Chiltern Hundreds on 5 November 2012, formally vacating his seat.
 The election took place on 29 November 2012, at the same time as by-elections in Croydon North and Middlesbrough which were caused by the deaths of the sitting MPs.

 Candidates

 Rotherham Borough Council released the statement of persons nominated on 14 November 2012, confirming 11 candidates for the by-election.

 The Liberal Democrats' candidate, Michael Beckett, was announced by BBC Look North on 13 November 2012.
 The Labour candidate Sarah Champion is chief executive of Bluebell Wood Children's Hospice in Rotherham.
 Ex-miner Ralph Dyson was confirmed as the candidate for the Trade Unionist and Socialist Coalition on 9 November 2011.

 Clint Bristow stood with no party description, but is a local organiser for the English Defence League.

 Local resident Jane Collins was the candidate for UKIP, who previously stood for the party in the 2011 Barnsley by-election where she achieved second place with 12.2% of the vote, beating both the Conservatives and Liberal Democrats.
 Marlene Guest had stood for the BNP in Rotherham previously.